sudhamjayanthi/x-dm-drafts/README.md

 - Only activates on Twitter/X message pages
 - Only requires permissions for storage and access to Twitter/X URLs

+# To Fix
+- [ ] Support for newlines
+- [ ] Figure out to how to get the username
+- [ ] Make sure the UX is better and it works consistently.
+Sometimes its buggy when you edit existing drafts.

 ## Support

 If you encounter any issues or have questions, please file an issue on the repository.